Syracuse Orange women's ice hockey: 2009–10 season

-After a slow start to the season, the Orange won their first game of the season on October, 2009 in a 3–1 win over the Providence Friars.
+After a slow start to the season, the Orange won their first game of the season in October 2009 in a 3–1 win over the Providence Friars.
 The win would be the first of a four-game win streak after starting the season winless in the first six games.
 The start of the 2009–10 season was highlighted by eight straight road games to start the season, after a home exhibition game against the University of Guelph.
 By December 2009, the team was ranked in the ranked tenth in the USA Today/USA Hockey Magazine poll.
 The ranking marked the first time the Orange was nationally ranked in the program's history.

 On March 5, 2010, the Orange won the first playoff game in program history.
 Sophomore Lisa Mullan scored two goals, as the Orange defeated Niagara by a score of 5–3.
 In addition, freshman Isabel Menard added three points.
 The Orange advanced to the CHA Championship against rival Mercyhurst but fell 1–3.